 As soon as I saw this vintage piece of furniture lying around in my mother-in-law’s basement.
-I fell in love with it and very lucky she gave it to me and my partner when we bought our first home.
+I fell in love with it and luckily she gave it to me and my partner when we bought our first home.

-Since then he has followed us everywhere, but this is the first time that I can really say he has found his place!
+Since then it has followed us everywhere, but this is the first time that I can really say it has found its place!

-Moreover, we can say that he has lived many lives this piece of furniture: TV cabinet in 50-60, bar in 70-80 through storage cabinet and toy box with the arrival of my first child … In short , he had a lot of experience before I started his makeover and proudly installed him in my new dining room!
+Moreover, we can say that it has lived many lives this piece of furniture: TV cabinet in 50’s-60’s, bar in 70’s-80’s, to storage cabinet and toy box with the arrival of my first child … In short , it had a lot of experience before I started it’s makeover and proudly installed it in my new dining room!

-Who says several lives, says several coats of paint!
-Brown, beige, white, yellow… There was definitely a lot of prep work to do and a lot of hours of work ahead of me!
+After many decades of use and differnt owners we found, brown, beige, white, yellow… There was definitely a lot of prep work to do and a lot of hours of work ahead of me!

-So, I started with the first step and not the least: sand the top… I absolutely wanted to find the raw wood even though I knew it would not be easy.
+So, I started with the first step and not the last: sand the top… I absolutely wanted to find the raw wood even though I knew it would not be easy.

 60 grit sandpaper (yes, yes 60… nothing less).
-Electric sandblaster in hand and a good 3 hours of arm juice later, I finally had the desired result.
-I let you imagine the state of my workshop which was literally overflowing with dust!
+Electric hand sander and a good 3 hours of arm power later, I finally had the desired result.
+I will let you imagine the state of my workshop which was literally covered in dust!

-For the rest of the furniture, I cleaned thoroughly with Colorantic makeup remover to properly prepare the surface and I sanded lightly with 120 grit.
+For the rest of the furniture, I cleaned thoroughly with Colorantic makeup remover to properly prepare the surface and I sanded lightly with my 120 grit sanding paper.

-Step 2 – We give a new look
+Step 2 – We gave it a new look

 Then comes the fun part: painting!
-I brushed on three coats of Colorantic Night chalk paint, taking the trouble to sand gently between each coat.
+I brushed on three coats of Colorantic Night chalk paint, taking the time to sand lightly between each coat.

 For the finish, I put a wallpaper in the back of the cabinet to create a WOW effect.
-I also dared, for the first time, to apply Colorantic transparent natural wax.
+I also dared to try, for the first time applying Colorantics transparent natural wax.

-Usually I work with the matte polish, but I wanted to try a new product.
+Usually I work with a matte varnish, but I wanted to try a new product.

-Well, first experience requires, I put too much wax and the furniture took a good full month before it was totally dry.
+Well, my first experience, I put on too much wax and the furniture took a good full month before it was totally dry.
 But in the end, the result was still superb …

 I actually liked the finish that the wax provides even though, I admit it.
 I prefer to work with Colorantic matte varnish.

-Today, with the purchase of a new home, this vintage piece of furniture is now an integral part of my dining room.
+Today, with the purchase of a new home, this vintage piece of furniture is now an integrated part to my dining room.
 I love its vintage chic side and I absolutely don’t miss the days when it was bright yellow and overflowing with my kids’ toys!